Our Story

 The Situation Today

-The UK is home to about 1% of the 35.3 million refugees that have been forcibly displaced across the world.
+The UK is home to about 1% of the 43.4 million refugees that have been forcibly displaced across the world.
 The world is facing one of the biggest humanitarian catastrophes of our generation.
 Millions of people are being forced to flee their homelands in search of safety from war, extreme poverty and government oppression and persecution.

 Europe has seen a huge movement of desperate people and is struggling to offer a sufficient response.
 Where governments and large NGOs fail to tackle the situation, the crisis grows.
 Camps and pockets of people emerge across Europe with little or no support other than that provided by individuals and small independent organisations who can’t turn their backs.

 For those who arrive in the UK, it can take well over a year to be granted asylum.
-Most displaced people suffer from PTSD, depression, and isolation.
+Many displaced people suffer from PTSD, depression, and isolation.
 Those who are not granted asylum face destitution and deportation and are often held in deportation centres - some for years.
 Some granted asylum end up homeless and destitute due to the lack of mental health, employment, and housing support.

-Over the past 12 months we have supported 4730 individuals and families settle in Bristol.
-We are a team of 11 part-time members of staff, 272 loyal volunteers and 7 trustees.
+Over the past 12 months we have supported 3703 individuals and families settle in Bristol.
+We are a team of 12 part-time members of staff, 356 loyal volunteers and 7 trustees.